arc_Logo_PNG_

 Innovative partnerships

 NGIF Cleantech Ventures is a $55 million industry-led venture capital fund that makes equity investments in early-stage startups.
 The objective of the fund is to grow cutting-edge clean technology companies into commercial-scale enterprises.
-ARC is a proud supporter of NGIF Cleantech Ventures.

 CRIN is a diverse pan-Canadian network that addresses energy challenges to improve both environmental performance and competitiveness.
 The network includes energy producers, innovators, technology vendors, academia, research institutes, financiers and government.